codicolus/HYD-RESPONSES/README.md

 HYD-RESPONSES Code Examples
 ================
 Christoph von Matt
-2025-01-28
+2025-01-29

 ## Overview

-This documents provides an exploratory overview of the main data products provided within the HYD-RESPONSES dataset (see source).
-The dataset consists of daily catchment-level time series data extracted from gridded hydro-meteorological datasets provided by MeteoSwiss, WSL/SLF and ECMWF.
+This documents provides an exploratory overview of the main data products provided within the HYD-RESPONSES dataset (see
+<https://doi.org/10.5281/zenodo.14713274>).
+The dataset consists of
+daily catchment-level time series data extracted from gridded hydro-meteorological datasets provided by MeteoSwiss, WSL/SLF and ECMWF.
 Further derived indicators related to snow, water balance, streamflow and deficit accumulation (CWD, CPWD, CQWD, SPI, SMRI, SPEI) are provided.

 The code examples provide a guidance on: